sych74/database-backup-addon/docs/ManualRestoreFromDump.md

 # Restore Galera Cluster from Database Dump

-When manually restoring a database dump for the Galera cluster, it is essential to consider the **[MariaDB Galera Cluster Known Limitations](https://mariadb.com/kb/en/mariadb-galera-cluster-known-limitations/)**.
+When manually restoring a database dump for the Galera cluster, it is essential to consider the **[MariaDB Galera Cluster - Known Limitations](https://mariadb.com/kb/en/mariadb-galera-cluster-known-limitations/)**.

-> **Note:** No extra actions are required when working with the **Backup/Restore** add-on, all the relevant limitations are already taken into account.
-Instructions below are for the manual database dump restoration process only.
+> **Note:** No extra actions are required when working with the **Backup/Restore** add-on, all the relevant limitations are already considered.
+The instructions below are for the manual database dump restoration process only.

 ## Key Considerations

 - **Only *InnoDB* tables** are replicated across nodes, while tables that use other storage engines are not.
 The most common examples are the *mysql.\** tables which typically use the *Aria* or *MyISAM* engines.
 Ensure you manually synchronize such tables across nodes if required.
-- Be aware of the **cluster downtime** during the dump restoration process and plan accordingly to minimize impact on applications relying on the database.
+- Be aware of the **cluster downtime** during the dump restoration process and plan accordingly to minimize the impact on applications relying on the database.
-- Ensure that **State Snapshot Transfer (SST)** method is configured for your cluster to provide a full data copy to the new nodes  (e.g., *xtrabackup* or *rsync*).
+- Ensure that the **State Snapshot Transfer (SST)** method is configured for your cluster to provide a full data copy to the new nodes  (e.g., *xtrabackup* or *rsync*).

 ## Manual Restoration Steps